 2000 compared to 1999: Sales decreased \$61.2 million primarily due to a decline in customer base and the effect of the adoption of Staff Accounting Bulletin No. 101, "Revenue Recognition" (SAB 101).
 Adoption of SAB 101 reduced revenue by \$10.9 million.
 In North America, Protection One had a net decrease of 141,527 customers in 2000 as compared to a net increase of 8,595 customers in 1999.
-The decrease in customer acquisition strategies were not able to generate accounts in a sufficient volume at acceptable costs to replace accounts lost through attrition.
+The decrease in customers is primarily attributable to the fact that Protection One's present customer acquisition strategies were not able to generate accounts in a sufficient volume at acceptable costs to replace accounts lost through attrition.
 Protection One expects this trend will continue until the efforts it is making to acquire new accounts and reduce attrition become more successful than they have been to date.
 Until Protection One is able to reverse this trend, net losses of customer accounts will materially and adversely affect its business, financial condition and results of operations.
-Protection One's focus remains on the completion of its current infrastructure projects, the development of cost effective marketing programs, the development of its current and the generation of positive cash flow.
-Protection one to internal marketing efforts.
+Protection One's focus remains on the completion of its current infrastructure projects, the development of cost effective marketing programs, the development of its commercial business and the generation of positive cash flow.
+Protection One Europe had a net increase of 9,115 customers.
+The increase is primarily due to internal marketing efforts.